 To keep pace with modern cutting edge technology, Induction Cookware is not only an all-in-one product but also reachable within the budget.
 Most of the Indian consumers adapted Induction technology for their kitchen along with an old gas stove system.
 Therefore, it is helpful to the users if they could be able to use the normal cookware on the induction cooker.

 But here is the problem.

-Not all cookware is compatible with an Induction cooker.
+Not all cookware is compatible with even the best induction cooktops.
 But most of the induction base cookware can be used on a gas stove.

 Because the induction heating mechanism is characterized by applying heat to an electrically conducting ferromagnetic body in the process of electromagnetic induction.

 In simple words, you need electricity to heat up an induction cooktop, and there is no need to apply additional external heating sources.
-The specialty of this heating process on an Induction Cookware is that the pot can itself generate the heat by means of electromagnetic induction.
+The specialty of this heating process on Induction Cookware is that the pot can itself generate the heat utilizing electromagnetic induction.
+(Read: How Induction Stove Works?)

 The technology in cooking has made the process much more comfortable and not to mention pretty portable.
 Many families are adapting to the induction cooking process.

 Now, coming to the induction base cookware, these are different from the ordinary cookware found in the kitchen, because they are made of a different material that can induce electromagnetic force from the source.
 The induction cookers employ the use of a copper coil for the operation.
 This coil produces a magnetic field that heats the ferromagnetic item on top of the heating surface, i.e. the cookware.

 Can induction base cookware be used on gas stove?